For more than a century, Hawkins has been a national leader in public finance.

 Hawkins has been a leader in public finance in California for more than four decades.
 We opened our first California office in Los Angeles over 25 years ago and have since added offices in San Francisco and Sacramento.
 Our experience encompasses all types of public financing programs, and includes lease revenue bonds, general obligation bonds, tax and revenue anticipation notes and various types of revenue bonds.
 We have served as bond counsel to a wide range of California state and local public authorities and agencies, cities (San Francisco, Oakland, Los Angeles, Riverside and San Jose), counties (Los Angeles, Fresno, San Cruz and San Diego), and universities (University of Southern California) in transactions totaling over $62 billion in principal amount.

 Hawkins has been privileged to dedicate our expertise, experience and creativity to Connecticut’s capital needs for over 60 years.
-The firm has a strong Connecticut presence with extensive experience representing the State, numerous cities and towns within Connecticut, and most of its public authorities, including the Connecticut Housing Finance Authority, the Connecticut Health and Higher Educational Facilities Authority, and the Connecticut Development Authority.
+The firm has a strong Connecticut presence with extensive experience representing the State, numerous cities and towns within Connecticut, and most of its public authorities, including the Connecticut Housing Finance Authority, the Connecticut Health and Educational Facilities Authority, and The University of Connecticut.
 In our bond counsel work for CHEFA, we have assisted in financing major projects for Connecticut Children's Medical Center, Connecticut College, Wesleyan University, Yale University, and Yale-New Haven Health System.
 Hawkins has served as bond counsel on over 770 finance transactions by Connecticut issuers aggregating $26 billion.
 Our public finance team also has a long history of drafting or reviewing proposed legislation on behalf of the State of Connecticut and its quasi-public authorities for transportation, education, economic development, and environmental protection financing programs.

 Hawkins has served as bond counsel on over 35 Michigan bond issues totaling approximately $ 3.5 billion over a three decade period, and we opened our Ann Arbor office in 2015.
 Our public finance attorneys have worked on some of the largest and most sophisticated bond transactions in the State in the recent years, including major issues for the University of Michigan, the Michigan State Housing Authority, the Michigan Finance Authority, and the Trinity Health, one of the nation's largest healthcare systems.